aplteam/MarkAPL/Docs/MarkAPL.md

 > Second para.

 Note that blockquotes are not restricted in any respect: they may contain anything like paragraphs, tables, lists, headers, definition lists and blockquotes.
-However, headers are not numbered and do not have anchors attached, and any `<<SubTOC>>` directives are removed from a blockquote.
+However, headers are not numbered and do not have anchors attached, and any `<<SubTOC>>` directives within a blockquote are ignored.

 #### Code blocks

+<<SubTOC>>

 According to the original Markdown specification any lines indented by 4 characters were considered a code block.
 Apart from not being particularly readable this caused problems with nested lists and code blocks within such lists.
 Therefore later a convention called "fencing" was introduced.

 **_MarkAPL_** goes a step further: to avoid confusion indenting is **not** supported for marking up code blocks.

-Code blocks can be marked up in two different ways, fencing or by injecting a <pre> as well as a </pre> HTML block.
-We discuss one after the other:
+Code blocks can be marked up in two different ways, fencing or by injecting a <pre> as well as a </pre> tag.
+We discuss one after the other.

 ##### Fencing

-You can use the "Git" style with three --- or more --- back-ticks as shown here:
+You can use the "Git" style with three --- or more --- backticks as shown here:

 <pre>
 ```